 Panel on Online Memorial Practices.
 Dialogues of the Dead: Life Writing and Death.
 King's College London.
 24 May 2018.

-Panel on Digital Grief (with Jo Bell and Debra Bassett), Edinburgh International Science Festival.
+Panel on Digital Grief.
+Edinburgh International Science Festival.
 4 April 2018.

 Conference presentations (select)